Perspective | Renée Fleming and Vanessa Williams sang at the Kennedy Center. And it turned the electricity back on.

 “We know each other as working moms who have a career on the side,” Williams joked in a separate phone call.
 Fleming put it this way: “We have been calling ourselves ‘the PTA crowd.’ ”

 The concert showed off the vocalists’ range and ease with each other.
-Fleming did segue into classical, with renditions of Britten’s and William Butler Yeats’s “Salley Gardens” and Dvorak’s “Song to the Moon” and Williams sang her pop hit, “Save the Best for Last.”
+Fleming did segue into classical, with renditions of Britten and William Butler Yeats’s “Salley Gardens” and Dvorak’s “Song to the Moon” and Williams sang her pop hit, “Save the Best for Last.”
 Fleming delivered a meltingly tender version of “So Big/So Small” from Benj Pasek and Justin Paul’s score for “Dear Evan Hansen.”
 Williams paid tribute to Lena Horne with a lush and torchy “Stormy Weather.”
 And they teamed up niftily for a debut song, “The Diva,” written for them by Andrew Lippa.

 The one missing ingredient was the ovation this exquisitely healing experience deserved.
 The sound of 42 sets of hands energetically brought together did not come close to moving the needle on the applause meter.
 Even so, as a testament to artistry and tenacity, “A Time to Sing” itself was an exhilarating earful.